maliahavlicek/ci_mentor_insights/PORTFOLIO_5_DJANGO_ECOMMERCE.md

 Add links to iteration milestones

 ## Progress Boards
 https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+AG101+2021_T1/courseware/a4e548ca70a3473aa890ba2ab9bf612c/7ad7f487cc6148ecb182d77feaeda269/?child=first
 Add links to Progress boards

 # Information Architecture
-As part of the requirements for this project you need to have at least 1 original data model.
+As part of the requirements for this project you need to have at **least 3 original data models**.
 It's this section that discusses your data and how each piece relates to another and draws out the CRUD functionality you built.
+You must have CREATE, READ, UPDATE & DELETE for at least one model.

 ## Entity Relationship Diagram
 Wade Williams wrote a great blog about how to add a django extension to auto create an ERD. https://wadewilliams.com/technology-software/generating-erd-for-django-applications/ You can always draw one out by hand or google sheets.
 You can also draw this up by hand if you want or use a spreadsheet to show your data model.